genestack/user-docs/docs/user-guide/doc-odm-user-guide/import-data-using-api.md

 ## Where can I import the data from?

-API allows loading files hosted at FTP or HTTP web addresses or contained in a mounted ODM NFS storage.
+API allows loading files hosted at HTTP/HTTPS URLs, S3 URIs, and NFS paths for files stored in mounted ODM storage.

 !!! note "Important"
     In order to be able to import data from the local storage, this storage must be mounted to the environment where ODM is deployed.
 If it is not mounted, you can use GUI to import the data from the local computer.
 The ability to load data from the local machine using API will be added in the future releases.